gvilarino/docker-workshop/1-running-containers/README.md

 # Containers

-## Runing, detaching and attaching to containers
+## Running, detaching and attaching to containers

 Let's run a mongo database!
 And with a cute name.